 Each teaching employee, at the beginning of each school year, shall be credited with three (3) personal leave days per year to be used exclusively for personal use.
-Unused personal leave shall not accumulate from year to year but shall be credited to accumulated sick leave at the close of the year.
-Any Member with accumulated sick leave of 210 days shall receive an amount equal to the then current substitute daily rate for each unused personal leave day.
-If a Member has used the three days, up to two additional days per year may be taken by a Member for emergency absences if approved by the Superintendent, whose determination in approving or rejecting the request shall not be arbitrary or capricious.
+Members shall be allowed to roll over one (1) personal leave day to the next year but may not hold more than four (4) days at any time.
+To opt out of the roll over and have that personal day be converted to a sick day, the employee must notify the Treasurer's Office in writing by May 15th.
+Any remaining personal leave days shall be credited to accumulated sick leave at the close of the year.
+Any Member with accumulated sick leave of 250 days shall receive an amount equal to the then current substitute daily rate for each unused personal leave day.
+If a Member has used the three or four days, up to two or one additional days per year may be taken not to exceed five days by a Member for emergency absences if approved by the Superintendent, whose determination in approving or rejecting the request shall not be arbitrary or capricious.
 Reasons for granting or denying an emergency request for these additional two days shall not be deemed precedent setting.
 There shall be no conversion to sick leave or payment of these two days.